TheThingsIndustries/lorawan-stack-docs/doc/content/devices/class-b/index.md

 <!--more-->

+Read more about device classes in [The Things Network LoRaWAN documentation](https://www.thethingsnetwork.org/docs/lorawan/classes/).

 ## Enabling and Disabling Class B

 In order to send Class B downlink messages to a single device, enable Class B support for the end device when creating or updating it with the `--supports-class-b` flag.